Doug Kane

-Douglas Kane is an American politician, economist, and author who served as a Democratic member of the Illinois House of Representatives from 1975 to 1983.
+Douglas Nelson Kane is an American politician, economist, and author who served as a Democratic member of the Illinois House of Representatives from 1975 to 1983.

 Early life

-Kane earned a B.A. in English, a M.S. in journalism, and a Ph.D. in economics, all from the University of Illinois.
+Kane earned a Bachelor of Arts in English, a Master of Science in journalism, and a Ph.D. in economics, all from the University of Illinois Urbana-Champaign.
 He worked for Democratic house staff and Governor Dan Walker and was a delegate for Edmund Muskie at the 1972 Democratic National Convention.
 He was elected to the Capital Township Board of Auditors in 1969 and served a single four-year term.

 Illinois House of Representatives

 In the 1974 general election, Kane was elected to the Illinois House of Representatives as one of three members from the 50th district, which included Sangamon and Montgomery counties, along with Republican J. David Jones and fellow Democrat James T. Londrigan.
 Kane represented the Springfield area from 1975 to 1983.

 Post-legislative career in Illinois

 In 1983, Kane became the executive director of the EPTOW Coalition, a joint effort between Illinois Railroads Association, the Taxpayers' Federation of Illinois, the League of Women Voters of Illinois and the Illinois Environmental Council, to create a user fee for truck drivers to cover the costs of repairs resulting from an increased weight limit.
 He also served as Deputy Auditor General for a time in the 1980s.

 In the 1986 congressional election, Kane successfully ran for the Democratic nomination as a write-in candidate before opting not to be a candidate in the general election.
 Local party leaders appointed James Dawson, a member of the Tazewell County Board, to be the nominee.
 In 1992, Kane ran for the Illinois Senate against State Representative Karen Hasara to represent the newly drawn 50th district which included Sangamon and Menard counties as well as the eastern half of Cass County.